Kings add scoring with Wyoming’s Justin James

 In Los Angeles, Walton often found himself overshadowed by the presence of four-time MVP LeBron James, who turns 35 in December.
 With Sacramento, Walton will oversee a team whose core players are still in their NBA infancy.
 Buddy Hield is 26, De’Aaron Fox is 21 and Marvin Bagley III, the second overall pick in 2018, is 20.

+The three newcomers add more youth to a team that was already one of the youngest in the NBA.
+The hope is that the trio can also upgrade the Kings’ perimeter shooting while adjusting to Sacramento’s fast-paced offense.

+“You saw last year so basically we’re just going to continue to play that way,” Divac said.
+“We need the players that can fit on our style.
+All three of them are good fits for us.”

-The Kings had three picks in the second round but didn’t have a first-rounder for the first time since 2003.
+The Kings had three picks in the second round but didn’t have a first-rounder.
 The selection was traded to Philadelphia in 2015 as part of a salary dump when the team was attempting to clear cap space to sign Rajon Rondo.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports